Surf Life Saving New Zealand: History

 In the early years of the 20th century, the New Zealand Amateur Swimming Association (NZASA) controlled the limited amount of life saving activity by explaining resuscitation methods and providing demonstrations at swimming club carnivals.
 The next step occurred in 1912 when the Royal Life Saving Society (RLSS) was formed during a conference, called by Canterbury, of all the head centres.
 The RLSS was established in Christchurch and remains there to this day.

 The first surf clubs began in the years 1909 to 1910 leading off with: Castlecliff (Wanganui), Lyall Bay (Wellington), New Brighton (Christchurch) and Worser Bay Wellington.
 Over the next few years other clubs formed, around five regions: Wellington, Christchurch, Dunedin, Gisborne/Napier/New Plymouth and Wanganui.

-In the Northern Region, Piha Surf Life Saving Club was founded in 1934, and as such is the oldest club on Auckland's West Coast and is the home of Piha Rescue.
+Piha Surf Life Saving Club was founded in 1934, and as such is the oldest club in Auckland.
+It is also the home of Piha Rescue.
+However Waipu Cove Surf Life Saving Club is notable for being the oldest club in the Northern region.

 Soon after the clubs were formed, rivalries developed and this led to the formation of competitions between the clubs and regions.
 By early 1912 competitions were being organised by Wellington's Maranui Club, with male members competing in squads of 8.
 The competitions consisted of a land drill and 'reel test'.
 The first national champs where clubs were able to compete was held in 1922.

 Surf Life Saving in New Zealand continues to grow in size and there are now 74 affiliated surf clubs.